 - If you're going to eat the salad right away, try adding in some chopped avocado and/or cucumber for extra freshness.

-- A dash or two of hot sauce would work well in the dressing.
+- A dash or two of hot sauce would work well in the dressing for a little kick.

-Questions about this chilled shrimp pasta salad?
+Questions about this delicious summer side dish?
 Write me a comment below!

 Shrimp Pasta Salad

 - 3 cups uncooked fusilli pasta

 - 1 pound shrimp (31-40/pound size) thawed & peeled

 - 2 sticks celery chopped small

 - Smoked paprika optional, to taste